CYBERANGEL

 Sound: Ilkyaz Yagmur Ozkoroglu, Helena Niederstraßer

-paradise game
+playing paradise

-2019Costume and stage concept
+2019Costume Design concept

 For the play “Paradies Spielen” by Thomas Köck